KristoferVickers/react-portfolio/README.md

 As a bootcamp student, I've created a professional portfolio using React to showcase my skills to potential employers.
 This project helped me solidify my understanding of React routes while building something practical for my career journey.

+I wasnt able to get the app to run successfully on Netlify.

+I will add a screen shot of what it looks like though.
 ## Installation:

 There is no installation go to my Netlify and check out the deployed application.